All Episodes

 But anyway, I'm a little angry today.

-Well, well, now now I heard you're saying don't worry about it.
+Well, now I heard his saying, don't worry about it.

-We can still get on crammed subways, and that's no problem, right?
+We can still get on crammed subways and it's no problem, right?

 I mean, it's just completely oblivious to what's actually really going on.

-We've got, you know, the uh people in Houston saying you gotta wear masks, you know, everywhere in public.
+We've got, you know, people in Houston saying you've got to wear a mask, you know, everywhere in public.

 And God bless the police union down there.

-They're saying, no, well, we we don't need to, we're not gonna go enforce, you know, every single human being wearing a mask around the city.
+They're saying, no, we don't need to, we're not going to go and force, you know, every single human being wearing a mask around the city.

 We need to use common sense, do what we need to do to re-engage.

-But the most important thing, Sean, and I wrote this in NASA review on March 20th, that we need to have a date for getting back in our economy going.
+But the most important thing, Sean, and I wrote this in National Review on March 20th, that we need to have a date for getting back in our economy going.

 We can't have dollar oil and gas.